gabrieljy/fp-fakeNews/README.md

 That is the only file that relates to the final version of my codebase referenced in my report.
 Please only launch that file.

-If you wish to run the codebase, please run all cells.
+If you wish to run the codebase, please:
+1. in cmd, run pip install product/requirements.txt
+2. run all cells.

 Other notable folders: